 Play a role in saving the lives of Yolo County residents.
 Join the dedicated volunteers who answer our phones – the first point of human contact in the steps toward mental health.
 Volunteers undergo a 40+-hour training program in which they develop the skills needed to manage issues of depression, suicide, family relationship conflicts and mental illness.

-Initially, volunteers serve six hours per week and donate a one-year service commitment upon successful completion of the training program.
+Initially, volunteers serve six hours per week and donate a one-year (1 calendar year) service commitment upon successful completion of the training program.
 Please join us.
 Your voice and your ear are more valuable than you can imagine.
 Volunteers have been, and continue to be the backbone of this agency.
 Quality training provides volunteers with the opportunity to participate in the increased well-being, not only of themselves, but of the community they live in.

 If you are interested in becoming a volunteer for SPYC, the required volunteer forms and information can be found below.